Winter Workamping Jobs

 4. Work for a Christmas tree lighting company.

-5. Find a Thousand Trails Campground to work at!
+5. Find a year-round campground to work at!

 6. Become a mobile RV technician and fix your neighbors’ rigs